akharrou/QuickDocs/LatexDraft.md

 <small>`[Search Tags: >docstructure >docstructs >docstrcts >documentstructures]`</small>
 <br>

-> *The main point of writing a text is to convey ideas, information, or knowledge to the reader.
-The reader will understand the text better if these ideas are well-structured, and will see and feel this structure much better if the typographical form reflects the logical and semantic structure of the content.*
+> *The main objective in writing is to convey ideas, information, or knowledge to the reader.
+The better these ideas are structured, the better the reader will understand and retain them.
+And in addition, the more the typographical form reflects this logical/semantic structure, the better this structure will appear and be felt [by the reader]*
 >
-> *LaTeX is different from other typesetting systems in that you just have to tell it the logical and semantical structure of a text.
-It then derives the typographical form of the text according to the “rules” given in the document class file and in various style files.
-LaTeX allows users to structure their documents with a variety of hierarchical constructs, including chapters, sections, subsections and paragraphs.*
+> *This is where LaTeX, as opposed to other typesetting systems, shines.
+LaTeX allows you to simply tell it the logical/semantical structure of the text that you want.
+It then derives the typographical form of the text according to the “rules” given in the _document class file_ (and in various style files).*
+>
+> *LaTeX allows users to structure their documents with a variety of hierarchical constructs, including chapters, sections, subsections, paragraphs and even subparagraphs.*

 -	*1*.
 [Global structure](#1-global-structure)
 -	*2*.
 [Preamble](#2-preamble)